Sept 2025

 3rd: Executive Directors' Meeting 11am.

 Fishhawk Recreation Center, 2318 Buttonwood Run.All members welcome!
 Join us as we plan future events for the club, work out logistics and technical details of our events.
-Help us improve what we do, and have a hand in guiding the club!
+We will be preparing for our winter and spring programs.

 -